SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 Many of the already implemented features are listed on a <a href="https://docs.google.com/spreadsheets/d/1kEWTkjUGEv1Msgwj1EuNwlg2URnYAXst4ZItrPl_gXs/edit?usp=sharing" target="_blank"> GoogleSpreadsheet</a>.
 However, there are more general ideas to further improve the Application and the Codebase:

+#### Website
+- Create an *easy to navigate* website containing the wiki, pictures and other media.

+#### Installation
+- Evaluate the possibility of creating an installer for improved usability.

+#### Localization
+- Create a localized (e.g. german) version.

 #### Application Features
+- Simulate baseline drift instead of flat curves.
+- Implement a *storyboard* for preconfiguring szenario paths.
-- Implement the calculation and visualization of the 12 channel ECG.
+- Implement the calculation and visualization of a 12-channel ECG.
-- Improve taining-documentation of parameter changes and trainee reactions and improve the PDF export of the data.
+- Improve *in-training*-documentation of parameter changes and trainee reactions.
+- Generate statistical evaluaiton of the trainee reactivity.
+- Improve the PDF export feature in general.
+- Evaluate if multiple user-accounts are necessary.

 #### Code Adaptions
 - Perform code quality improvements (e.g. ESLint)